anddone-kit/AndDone-SecureAPI-FrameWork-DotNet/docs/SecureTokenLinksApi.md

 <a id="securetokenlinksput"></a>
 # **SecureTokenlinksPut**
-> void SecureTokenlinksPut (string xApiKey, string xAppKey, string xVersion, string origin, SecureTokenLinkUpdateRequest secureTokenLinkUpdateRequest)
+> void SecureTokenlinksPut (string xApiKey, string xAppKey, float xVersion, string origin, SecureTokenLinkUpdateRequest secureTokenLinkUpdateRequest)

 This API will update the expireIn and paymentType of Token Link.